Merle Dixon: Development and reception

 Actor Michael Rooker described his thoughts on the role: "Merle is a survivor of the Zombie Apocalypse.
 And you can tell when you first meet him that even before all the shit went down he was kind of an asshole.
 We don't play a lot of it up in our portrayal but he's the kind of person where you're not really sure if he should be in charge... if he would be a good leader or not, though he certainly thinks he is."
-Merle was one of a number of characters introduced in the second episode of the series, "Guts".
+Merle was one of several characters introduced in the second episode of the series, "Guts".
 Kirkman was pleased with Rooker's performance, retorting that it was "'The Michael Rooker Show' for one solid episode."

 I actually got a chance to hang out with him and he's a totally awesome guy.
 He always plays bad guys and psychos and it's weird, because he's this really boisterous, friendly guy.
 But yeah, his character is very important to the life of the show.
 He's a completely original character that was never in the comic.
 He's kind of the first human that they come across where it's like, 'Hey, this guy's really dangerous.'
 Also Michael Rooker likes to ad-lib.
 He got us over our cursing limit a couple of times.
 I think it was a bit of a pain in the a—for the post production people.

 Eric Goldman of IGN disliked the introduction of Merle, calling him "ridiculous".
 Leonard Pierce of The A.V.
 Club commented that "Merle is a huge sore thumb in the middle of the episode: behaving like no one in his situation ever would, his character seems to exist for no other reason than to cause dramatically convenient trouble."
 In his review of the next episode, "Tell It to the Frogs", Pierce notes that even though "Merle is a racist asshole who might have gotten everyone killed, in a world where the only real distinction is between the living and the dead, leaving him to be torn apart leaves a bit of a bad taste in everyone's mouth."

 Rooker confirmed his appearance in the second-season episode "Chupacabra" at the 2011 Aliens to Zombies Convention at the Hollywood Roosevelt Hotel in Hollywood, California.
 "Nobody expected this level of Merle worship," he articulated.
 "He's such an out-there, crazy, anything goes kind of guy.
 There's an uncertainty about Merle—like he'll come back when you least expect it.
 He's the boogeyman, and viewers love that suspense.
 The number one question I'm asked is, 'When is your character coming back?'
 I can't say when, but I promise it'll be a wild ride."
-Writer Robert Kirkman insisted that Rooker was a delight during production, and hoped that he would regularly appear on The Walking Dead.
+Writer Robert Kirkman insisted that working with Rooker was "an absolute delight" during production, and hoped that he would regularly appear on The Walking Dead.